Jontes-Tech/floopr/readme.md

 # Floopr - The Free And Opensource Loop Library!

 ![Floopr Logo](/static/img/floopr.svg)
+## The Loops with Eight Billion 'Owners'
 Floopr (pronounced "Flooper") is a library of uncopyrighted loops to use in your music, both free as in cost and freedom!
+They are licensed under CC0 which means you are basically an owner.

 ## Help the project!